20 February 2018

 Otherwise, you can spend your time here just relaxing on the beach or you can explore further afield by taking a taxi along the coast to gorgeous Kantiang Beach, generally regarded as the best on the island.

-Justifiably renowned for its main beach, it’s stunning strip of white powdery sand cascading into the most beautifully emerald/turquoise/electric blue sea we can ever remember setting our eyes upon.
+Justifiably renowned for its main beach, it’s a stunning strip of white powdery sand cascading into the most beautifully emerald/turquoise/electric blue sea we can ever remember setting our eyes upon.
 With a vista across to the islands of Koh Muk and Koh Libong to boot.

 You can actually visit the island on a day trip from Lanta, but the trick to visiting Koh Kradan is to stay overnight.
 Between the hours of 7 and 11 am the beach is uncrowded.
 But then, on the horizon, longtails, speedboats and larger ferries carrying hordes of day-trippers start to appear.
 And between 12 noon and 3 pm, the central section of the beach is out of bounds for anyone who treasures their sanity.
 So that’s a good time to head for some lunch or wander through the jungle trail at the back of Paradise Lost resort to a smaller, secluded beach on the other side of the island.